-The stage is traced by a road with some movement, secondary roads, and some quiet paths that are mainly flanked by pines, eucalyptus, and some cork oaks.
+The stage is traced by a road with some movement, secondary roads, and some quiet paths that are mainly flanked by pines, eucalyptus, and cork oaks.
 Through villages and towns you'll find the typical Alentejo houses, the houses whitewashed and embroidered in ocher and blue colors.
 You will also find the typical village cafe, where you can enjoy traditional snacks and a good conversation with the local population.
 Traditional cuisine is diverse based on meat, fish, and seafood.
 Also, enjoy a wide variety of cheese and good Alentejo wines.
-Cycling along a bicycle path, you arrive at Sines beach, where the end of the stage is marked and where you can relax the rest of the day.
+Cycling along a bicycle path, you arrive at Sines Beach, where the end of the stage is marked and where you can relax for the rest of the day.

 Sines to Vila Nova de Mil Fontes - distance 40 km

 Start the day by exploring Sines, the hometown of the navigator Vasco da Gama who discovered the sea route to India.
 The castle, the Mother Church, the Church of Nossa Senhora das Salvas and the Vasco da Gama monument, where you have a fantastic view over the entire bay of the city, are some of the highlights to explore.
-This is the first stage to cycle in the Natural Park of Southwest Alentejo and Vicentine Coast: the best preserved section of the European coast.
-Cycling along the coast, with breath-taking views over the Atlantic Ocean and the dunes, you have the opportunity to enjoy a refreshing swim at São Torpes beach, Morgavel beach, Praia Grande beach or any other of your choice.
+This is the first stage to cycle in the Natural Park of Southwest Alentejo and Vicentine Coast: the best-preserved section of the European coast.
+Cycling along the coast, with breathtaking views over the Atlantic Ocean and the dunes, you have the opportunity to enjoy a refreshing swim at São Torpes Beach, Morgavel Beach, Praia Grande Beach, or any other of your choice.

 At the square Marquês de Pombal, in Porto Côvo, take a break to eat an ice cream while enjoying one of the best examples of the typical Alentejo houses in the country.
 We highlight the passage through the Fort of Nossa Senhora da Queimada from where you have fantastic views over the Pessegueiro Island.
-A road with some movement and quiet paths with a predominant vegetation of some pines and some eucalyptus traces the stage until the destination.
+A road with some movement and quiet paths with predominant vegetation of some pines and some eucalyptus traces the stage until the destination.
 The sunset through the Portinho do Canal is a great moment to keep in memory.

 Vila Nova de Milfontes to Aljezur - distance 71 km

 Start your day exploring Vila Nova de Milfontes.
 We suggest a visit to the Church of Nossa Senhora da Graça of the XVI century and to the Fort of São Clemente from the beginning of the XVII century.
 The beginning of the stage is marked next to the monument to aviators of the Raid Lisboa-Macau, in the square Largo Brito Pais, where the Raid started.
 Crossing the bridge over the Mira River, the stage is marked by a road with some movement, by quiet paths, and by secondary roads with little movement, cycling along many fields of cultivation of raspberry, sweet potato, and others.
 The typical Alentejo houses are once again a great highlight of the landscape among the villages.
-Arriving at Cabo Sardão, observe the lighthouse, which has been in operation since 1915, and explores the extraordinary views of the ocean and the cliffs, while cycling through peaceful paths.
+Arriving at Cabo Sardão, observe the lighthouse, which has been in operation since 1915, and explore the extraordinary views of the ocean and the cliffs while cycling through peaceful paths.
 Passing through some villages and towns there is always the typical café, where you can buy water or snacks.

 You can visit the small fishing port of Porto das Barcas where you can enjoy magnificent views over the cliffs and the ocean.
-Passing in Zambujeira do Mar, visit the chapel of Nossa Senhora do Mar and try some seafood from the region, such as the velvet crab, crabs or oysters of Mira.
-Cycling along the coast, you have the opportunity to enjoy a refreshing swim on the beach of Zambujeira do Mar, on the beach of Carvalhal or on the beach of Odeceixe.
+Passing in Zambujeira do Mar, visit the chapel of Nossa Senhora do Mar and try some seafood from the region, such as the velvet crab, crabs, or oysters of Mira.
+Cycling along the coast, you have the opportunity to enjoy a refreshing swim on the beach of Zambujeira do Mar, on the beach of Carvalhal, or on the beach of Odeceixe.
 Cycling through the Southwest Alentejo and Vicentine Coast Natural Park, a visit to Azenha do Mar, where you have fantastic views over the coast, is recommended.
-By roads with little movement, sometimes lined with pines and eucalyptus, sometimes open to an uncovered scenario, we cycle along the Seixe river and enter the Algarve region.
+By roads with little movement, sometimes lined with pines and eucalyptus, sometimes open to an uncovered scenario, we cycle along the Seine River and enter the Algarve region.
 Enjoy the wonderful views that the river provides until it joins the ocean.
 The stage is concluded until Aljezur by secondary roads, mostly next to pine forests.